Paul-Sanga/grep_util/README.md

 It accepts two parameters:
 1. -f for file input
 2. -s for search phrase.
-It returns a line in the file containing that search phrase.
+It prints out lines in the file containing that search phrase.